rklogan/fontdiff/doc/RunningInstruction.md

     * libexpat1-dev
     * libz-dev

-    On linux, these can all be fetched an install with apt-get.
+    On linux, these can all be fetched an installed with apt-get.
 </details>

 The following recipe can be followed to build the project from scratch: